Tag Archive for: Paul Aspelin REALTOR®

 Exclamation Point Hike

 We parked at the Ranger Station and took the Vista Trail to Exclamation Point and back.
 The hike took us through an open meadow with so many flowers, then patches of trees that offered us some shade.
-We continue to the end, a cliffside overlook that looks down on the Gunnison River 2700’ feet below us.
+We continued to the end, a cliffside overlook that looks down on the Gunnison River 2700’ feet below us.
 It was absolutely amazing.
 One of my top 5 best hikes so far.

 We went in mid-May so the wildflowers were in bloom.
 The temperature was comfortable in the 70’s.
 The trail is listed as easy but there are a couple challenges where you need to pay close attention to your footing.
 Mostly sandy or gravel trails, sometimes rocky, but not much.
 Wear hiking boots/shoes if you have them.
 Hiking poles may come in handy, but we don’t have any and did just fine.

-We hike at a leisurely pace and stop frequently to just look around and soak it all in.
+We hiked at a leisurely pace and stop frequently to just look around and soak it all in.
 We typically stop at the end for a snack before heading back.
 This trail is 2.9 miles out and back with a 344 ft elevation gain and it took us about an hour and 45 minutes to complete it.
 The All Trails apps says average time is one hour 10 minutes.

 Vista Trail flowers and meadow in the North Rim Black Canyon of the Gunnison National Park